William Burck

-William Burck (4 February 1848, Monnickendam, the Netherlands – 25 September 1910, Leiden, the Netherlands) was a Dutch botanist.
+William Burck (4 February 1848 in Monnickendam, the Netherlands – 25 September 1910 in Leiden, the Netherlands) was a Dutch botanist.
 He obtained a doctorate from Leiden University in 1874.
 In 1881 he became Assistant Director of the then Buitenzorg Botanical Gardens (now Bogor Botanical Gardens) in Java.
 He collected a large number of plant specimens from locations including the Padang Highlands of western Sumatra.
 The genus Burckella is named for him.

 He was elected a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 1885 and resigned in 1903.
 He was re-admitted as member in 1907.